 Prevents from unforeseen emergencies - With corporate software, the stakes are even higher, and the bugs can lead to system blackouts, missing data, and communication breakdowns.
 With QA, there is no margin for errors.

-Improves Client Confidence - Proper quality checks at various levels of software like a review, inspection, and more with the involvement of both internal and external stakeholders will increase the client's confidence in the submission of weekly reports of the defect.
-Requirement metrics also helps in assuring the client’s work gets done on time.
+- Improves Client Confidence -Proper quality checks at various levels of software like a review, inspection, and more with the involvement of both internal and external stakeholders will increase the client's confidence in the submission of weekly reports of the defect.
+Requirement metrics also help in assuring the client’s work gets done on time.

 Disadvantages of quality assurance are: